-Each goal is measured individually, and the percent of goals achieved determines the 2020 bonus payout, subject to the Compensation Committee's discretion to alter bonus funding and payouts.
-2020 performance bonuses were earned based upon achievement of such performance goals, as follows:
+The Compensation Committee also applied a performance weighting to each goal relative to our overall performance to reflect the prioritization of key business objectives, as summarized below.
+Each goal was measured individually and then such individual amounts were aggregated to determine the 2021 bonus payout, subject to the Compensation Committee's discretion to alter bonus funding and payouts.
+The 2021 performance bonuses were earned based upon achievement of such performance goals, as follows: